connorbacon9/connorbacon9.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/connorbacon9/pen/RrpoKR.
+You can find this one at http://codepen.io/connorbacon9/pen/obKEJO.

- My Homepage.
+ Resume/Bio for Final website

+Lightbox credit to Gregory Schier